edualgo/120-Days-of-DSA/README.md

 - Clone this repository
 - Create a folder with your leetcode username
 - Submit your solutions one by one
-- Complete all the 120 problems and get a completion certificate
+- Complete all the 120 problems
+- Tag us with every problem's solution on LinkedIn or Twitter
+- Get a completion certificate

 ### How to get the list ?